solliancenet/synapse-training-deployment/README.md

    - **Subscription**: Select your desired subscription for the deployment.
    - **Resource group**: Select the resource group you previously created.
    - **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
+Use a **maximum of 6 lower-case characters and numbers with no spaces**.
 Make sure you follow correct Azure [Resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#resource-naming) conventions.
    - **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
 [Visit here](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) to read about password rules in place.
 Your password will be needed during the next steps.
 Make sure you have your password noted and secured.
    - **Location**: The datacenter where your Azure Synapse environment will be created.